RocketChat/docs-old/administrator-guides/custom-fields/README.md

 - **public**: defines the field as visible for other users when looking at this user's profile.

-- **private**: defines the field as private, so only users with the permission `view-full-other-user-info` can see this field when viewing this user's profile.
+- **private**: defines the field as private, so only users with `view-full-other-user-info` permission can see this field when viewing this user's profile.

 **Note**: Fields work with `tabs` for indentation, avoid using `spaces`.